Resources to Help You Do Your Best Work

 Dictionaries and Thesauri

-- (requires access from on campus or library log-in)
+- (requires access from on campus or library log in)

-- (Roget's Thesaurus on-line)
+- (Roget's Thesaurus online)

 - (Merriam Webster)